keyboardio/Chrysalis/FOCUS_API.md

 #### Expected output
 returns the current time stored in the EEPROM and allows you to set it to another time, not exceding 65k seconds
 ### hardware.version
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.side_power
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.side_ver
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.sled_ver
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.sled_current
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.layout
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.joint
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.keyscan
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.crc_errors
+This empty command has no support as of today, or is disabled / not working properly.
 ### hardware.firmware
+This empty command has no support as of today, or is disabled / not working properly.
 ### tapdance.map
+This empty command has no support as of today, or is disabled / not working properly.
 ### macros.map
 This command reads/writes the macros map (2048 bytes of max lenght), each action in a macro is composed of an action type and a key attached to it.
 - action 2 is delay